 There’s are not many things in life that you can’t go wrong with.
-And a classic pair of 1970s is different one of them.
-Stylistically you can’t go wrong with a pair of converse.
-Just when you think this iconic brand couldn’t keep pumping out that fire.
+And a classic pair of 1970s is definetely one of them.
+Stylistically you can’t go wrong with a pair of converse, just when you think this iconic brand couldn’t keep pumping out that fire.
 They give you some more heat!

 In the displayed images you can see Patrick and I sporting what is the first in a series of updates to Converse’s iconic sneakers the Converse All Star “Modern”.
 Even though this sneaker carries the same slim silhouette as its cousin the 1970 All Star.
 The All Star Modern is much lighter in weight.